Málaga: History

 After the formation of the Nasrid Kingdom of Granada in the 13th century, Málaga became a part of it.
 The export-oriented harbour traded silk fabrics, dry nuts (raisins, almonds and the famous Rayya figs, reportedly exported to as far as China), wine, cutlery, leather and the famous regional lustreware.

 In the 15th century, Málaga was the main Nasrid port (followed by Almería), featuring a notable presence of Genoese merchants.
 It played a role both as stopover of the Atlantic international trade (as part of the routes connecting the Central Mediterranean to the North Atlantic) and as regional trading cog of the Kingdom of Granada.
 By the last rales of Nasrid rule, the city had a population of about 15,000.

 Málaga was seized by Christian forces on 18 August 1487, after a 3-month 11 days siege, in what was the most violent episode of the Granada War.
 The Muslim inhabitants resisted assaults and artillery bombardments before hunger forced them to surrender; practically the entire remaining population (around 11,000 people) became war captives and were sold into slavery in other Andalusian cities as well as Valencia and Barcelona.
 The Jewish population was also taken prisoner and held in Carmona, and a ransom was imposed on them, partly covered by their own assets and partly collected through emissaries.
 Only a minority of around 50 people led by merchant Alí Dordux were allowed to remain in the city.

-The city's Muslim population was converted to Catholic Christianity and the city was swiftly repopulated by Christian settlers coming from different locations of the Iberian Peninsula.
+The city was swiftly repopulated by Christian settlers coming from different locations of the Iberian Peninsula.
 Málaga became an exporting centre for Andalusia via the link of the city with Antequera and Córdoba, maintaining its trading character despite the nearly complete replacement of the population.
 The city did not escape a series of typhus fever outbreaks following its annexation to the Crown of Castile.

 Following the death of regent Ferdinand the city rose in revolt in 1516 on the occasion of the installment of a new court controlled by the Admiral of Castile.
 It was only on 2 December 1530 when Málaga was freed from the influence of the Admiralty for good, confirming the privileges granted in the past by the Catholic Monarchs.